 This island state allows for three cautions within any ten-year period.
 This applies only if you are in possession of 50 grams or less.

-If you have done the proper research as to where the lowest penalties are and are ready to start growing marijuana, it’s probably time to start thinking about strains and buying seeds.
+If you have done the proper research into the lowest penalties are and are ready to start growing marijuana, it’s probably time to start thinking about strains and buying seeds.
 Because you cannot legally sell cannabis seeds in the country of Australia, your best bet is to find a company that will ship reliably and discreetly to your location.
 It’s rather far away from a lot of companies (especially those in Western Europe), but there are a few that reliable ship down under.

 I Love Growing Marijuana

-Buying Marijuana Seeds in Australia FAQ
+FAQs About Buying Marijuana Seeds in Australia

-Although recreational use of marijuana remains illegal federally, the Australian Capital territory passed a bill to make ACT the first region in Australia to legalize marijuana for personal use as of 31 January 2020
+Although recreational use of marijuana remains illegal federally, the Australian Capital territory passed a bill to make ACT the first region in Australia to legalize marijuana for personal use as of 31 January 2020.

-Medicinal marijuana was legalized in Australia federally on 24th of February of 2016
+Medicinal marijuana was legalized in Australia federally on 24th of February of 2016.